Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 ### c.
 Jacob Hinton
 ___

-* Team lead on programming of power-up system and all game mechanics
+I was team lead on the programming of the central game mechanics and in charge of source control on github these responsibilities manifested themselves in the following tasks that I performed in development.

+  + Worked on every facet of player control
+    - Player movement and actions with keyboard and Xinput controller
+    - All nine of the player power ups.
+      - Speed up
+      - Machine gun
+      - Shockwave
+      - Shield
+      - Barrel Roll
+      - LaZer
+      - Rocket
+      - Teleport
+      - Charge
+    - Animation implementation
+  + Worked on all collision and layers for objects
-* Implemented all in game ui elements (power-up bar, life count, cooldown bar)
+  + Implemented all in game ui elements
+    - power up bar
+    - cooldown bar
+    - life counter
-* Managed all source control through GitHub. (main responsibility here was merging when conflicts appeared)
+  + Managed all source control through GitHub.
+    - Merged conflicts
+    - Yelled at people when commited to the wrong branch followed by rollback to previous commit state
-* Contributed to the SRS document, notably on the functional requirements
+  + Contributed to the SRS document, notably on the functional requirements
+  + Provided consultation and editing for Project Management Document

 ___
 ### d.
 Brandon Kilpatrick